endlesspint8/endlesspint8.github.io/night-night/index.md

 |	_This Is Marketing_	|	Seth Godin	|	AUDIOBOOK	|	Godin always provides cleary articulated insights. |
 |	_Pale Fire_	|	Vladimir Nabokov	|	EBOOK	|	Well, it's Nabokov and [Time 100 Novels] |

+### Slow Down
+### Themes Not Such a New Thing

+### Fear is the mind-killer

+Books are intimidating.
+They should be intimidating.
+If you have not been intimidated recently by a text then you have not faced up to, literally brought within inches of your nose, greatness.
+In an age when we can carry personal libraries in our back pocket that would have been the envy of kings past there's no excuse.
+Better said, there are only excuses.
+Let's face up to that.
+It is part of life, part of being human.
+To bring it full circle, one of the best resources to help you face life, understand your own (human) being, are books.

+Fear is also a gift.
+It is a signal of danger and we should be grateful for such warning signs.
+Though we are not talking about physical harm (unless you have Jason Bourne punching out your throught with a book spine in mind) there is still a danger with great books.
+The most obvious that I can think of is that you are found wanting.
+Not fully ready to understand a text you're left dejected, perhaps angry.
+Basically you've failed in some way and you are intimately aware of this.
+The other main candidate for fear is change.
+Change is uncomfortable and when extreme enough it can result in our ceasing to be who we (think we) are at the moment of fear.

+In this second, I would argue even more prevalent, form fear can be our guide to growth.
+We should face our fears in order to better understand them, to better understand ourselves.
+What is this fear driving at?
+What does that mean for me?
+The fear is a clue.

 ### Read Accordingly

 > _"How's your mother?"_